Take a deep breath before the parent-teacher meeting

 If the teacher focuses on issues your child is having at school, before responding, take a breath and simply listen.
-No parent likes to hear negative things about their child — whether it’s bad behavior in class or a possible learning problem (such as difficulty with reading, writing, or math).
+No parent likes to hear negative things about their child at a parent-teacher meeting— whether it’s bad behavior in class or a possible learning problem (such as difficulty with reading, writing, or math).

 If you feel like the teacher is criticizing your child — such as saying she interrupts or bullies other — it’s easy to get angry or defensive.
 Or if the problem is a learning disability, it can be overwhelming to find out that your child is struggling to keep up with others and may need extra help outside of class (there are a lot of special education terms and information to take in).